molomol0/ft_transcendence/README.md

-Major module: Use a Framework as backend.
+1 Major module: Use a Framework as backend

-Major module: Live chat
+ 2 Minor module: Use a database for the backend.

-Major module: Introduce an AI Opponent
+Minor module: Monitoring system.

-Major module: Implementing a remote authentication
+3 Major module: Remote players

-Major module: Designing the Backend as Microservices
+ 4 Major module: Introduce an AI Opponent.

-Major module: Remote players
+5 Major module: Designing the Backend as Microservices

-Minor module: Server-Side Rendering (SSR) Integration.
+6 Major module: Use of advanced 3D techniques

-Minor module: Use a database for the backend\Major module: Remote players
+ 7 Major module: Implementing a remote authentication